 The Contractor shall be responsible for all coordination to locate and protect utilities present within the project corridor.
-The Contractor shall stakeout the location of the proposed wetlands prior to commencing excavation operations.
-The Contractor shall be responsible for conducting construction activities in a manner that does not damage utilities, other structures, roads or trails, and shall repair any damages to utilities, other structures, roads or trails occasioned by such activities.
+The Contractor shall stakeout the location of the proposed stream channel and wetlands prior to commencing excavation operations.
+The survey shall identify the general locations of the centerline and the centerline offsets along the new stream channel, the wetland grading limits, and existing wetlands.
+The Contractor shall be responsible for conducting construction activities in a manner that does not damage utilities, other structures, roads or trails, and shall repair any damages to utilities, other structures, roads or trails.